plexguide/Sonarr-Hunter/README.md

 - 🛡️ **Error Handling**: Gracefully handles connection issues and API failures
 - 🔁 **State Tracking**: Remembers which shows and episodes have been processed to avoid duplicate searches
 - ⚙️ **Configurable Reset Timer**: Automatically resets search history after a configurable period
+- 📦 **Modular Design**: Modern codebase with separated concerns for easier maintenance

 ## How It Works